cocoastorm/cocoabot/README.md

 ## Building

-layeh.com/gopus is a dependency that requires a 64-bit gcc compiler.

-If you're on Windows, install [TDM-GCC](http://tdm-gcc.tdragon.net/) (64-bit) and add it to PATH.
-If you're on Linux or macOS, have `gcc` installed.
+cocoabot relies on [FFmpeg](https://ffmpeg.org/) for audio encoding.
+In particular, it relies on the opus codec, please have FFmpeg compiled with `--enable-libopus`.

 ```
 go get